Communication #9: March 2021

 CEEL continues to provide Education and Research Supports for ELs during COVID-19.
-This is the eighth publication in our Communication series based on CEEL’s research-based Equitable Distance Learning for English Learners Design Principles (versión en español).
+This is the ninth publication in our Communication series based on CEEL’s research-based Equitable Distance Learning for English Learners Design Principles (versión en español).

 - Voices from the Field - highlighting educators’ commendable and steadfast efforts to serve English Learners and Dual Language Learners in virtual learning spaces during these unprecedented times;

-- Resources and Research -curated resources focused on ELs/DLLs across a variety of topics such as social and emotional learning, highlights of best practices for distance learning, instructional materials, professional learning in virtual spaces, leadership, and family-school partnerships.
+- Resources and Research - curated resources focused on ELs/DLLs across a variety of topics such as social and emotional learning, highlights of best practices for distance learning, instructional materials, professional learning in virtual spaces, leadership, and family-school partnerships.

 To view the extended version of Voices of the field click here.

-English Learners and SPED: Resources and Research
+Secondary Newcomer English Learners: Resources and Research

 In each of our communications we will continue to highlight voices from the field and education and research resources as we walk this journey in partnership with our colleagues, fellow educators, advocates, and friends.

 If you would like to view or download this Communication in full, please click on the following: Secondary Newcomer English Learners.

 Contact us at email@example.com with comments, additional resources, or to share your story.